Automattic/woocommerce-payments/readme.txt

 * Fix - Fee discounts should use the discount currency rather than the base fee currency.
 * Add - Allow the customer to perform SCA authentication on Subscription renewals.
 * Fix - Improved errors handling during onboarding and page overview.
+* Update - Allow viewing Stripe account details only in page Overview

 = 2.7.0 - 2021-07-14 =
 * Add - Add a link to the snackbar notice that appears after submitting or saving evidence for a dispute challenge.